-Serbia: Investments into new cross border capacities and regional electricity market21.
-September 2015. / News Serbia Energy
+Serbia: Investments into new cross border capacities and regional electricity market, News Serbia Energy

 Efficient cross-border electricity trade increase regional market integration.
 For more benefits from electricity trade we need more investments.
 Regional energy market is about investments, economic development, security of energy supply and social stability.

 Interactions between decentralized decisions of participants and mechanisms have different costs and benefits for participants.
 The objectives defined in the regional energy strategy are creating competitive integrated energy market, attracting investments in energy and providing secure and sustainable energy supply.
 Improving energy security implies, among others, to promote diversity, efficiency and flexibility within the energy sectors of the areas in region, to be prepared to respond to energy related emergencies, and not least to promote regional cooperation with all players in the energy markets.
 Energy security is closely associated with timely investments in energy supply in line with economic development and environmental needs.
 That includes connecting new generation and transmission capacities, integrating energy markets, enhancing the security of supply, and improving the reliability and quality of energy services provided Security of supply is the ability of a power system to provide an adequate and secure supply of electricity in normal conditions, in a specific area.
 Security of supply indicator is deriving an estimation of security of supply improvement from the market based simulation results when a generation or transmission investment project is implemented.
 Tighter and stronger coordination between regional market participants should improve all this mechanisms and regional cooperation should improve investment levels and security of supply.